 File Form DS-160

-You must have a file with the following documents to submit for your application to be considered:
+You must have a file with the above-mentioned documents to submit for your application to be considered.

 - A photograph meeting the US visa Photography Requirements

-- The receipts that you have paid all fees
+- The receipts that you have paid all L1 visa fees.

 - For individual petitions: